Complaints and Discipline

 Individuals can contact the CMLTA’s legal counsel, the CMLTA Hearings Director, or the CMLTA Complaints Director at any time with questions.
 In most cases, it is best to speak directly with the CMLTA’s legal counsel.

 In previous years, the CMLTA travelled to the location of the complaint; however, the costs associated with this protocol are much more substantive for the CMLTA.
-At any hearing, the minimum number of individuals required to attend is 9 (CMLTA legal counsel, CMLTA Hearings Director, CMLTA Complaints Director, court reporter, three hearing tribunal members including a government-appointed public member, legal counsel for the hearing tribunal, administration support, and a variable number of witnesses).
+At any hearing, the minimum number of individuals required to attend is 9 (CMLTA legal counsel, CMLTA Hearings Director, CMLTA Complaints Director, court reporter, three hearing tribunal members including a government-appointed public member, independent legal counsel for the Hearing Tribunal, administration support, and a variable number of witnesses).
 The CMLTA does acknowledge the impact hearings have on the workplace and workflow, and even staff morale.
 The CMLTA has proposed teleconference options in some cases, but requires consent from opposing legal counsel to proceed in this manner.
 In most cases, opposing legal counsel prefers witnesses to be present for questioning.

 Under what circumstances would a CMLTA Regulated Member have their CMLTA practice permit suspended or cancelled?

-Under the HPA, a hearing tribunal is given the authority to suspend or permanently cancel a practice permit and registration with a written order if a finding of unprofessional conduct is made.
+Under the HPA, a Hearing Tribunal is given the authority to suspend or permanently cancel a practice permit and registration with a written order if a finding of unprofessional conduct is made.
 This type of order is only made where the unprofessional conduct is of a very serious nature, public safety is compromised, or both.

-The CMLTA Registrar can cancel a regulated member’s practice permit and registration, after 30 days written notice, if the Regulated Member does not apply for a practice permit or is in default of payment of the appropriate dues/fee.
+The CMLTA Registrar can cancel a Regulated Member’s practice permit and registration, after 30 days written notice, if the Regulated Member does not apply for a practice permit or is in default of payment of the appropriate dues/fee.

 Does the CMLTA ever approach an employer directly prior to making a final adjudication?

 If one or more findings of unprofessional conduct are made by a Hearing Tribunal, the CMLTA Complaints Director in consultation with legal counsel submit penalty sanction recommendations (including general orders, fines, and costs) to a Hearing Tribunal, but ultimate discretion to make orders rests with the Hearing Tribunal.
-If an employer has an appropriate penalty sanction for an accused member, they could present this to the CMLTA for consideration; however the CMLTA must weigh several factors when proposing penalties to a Hearing Tribunal.
+If an employer has an appropriate penalty sanction for an accused Regulated Member, they could present this to the CMLTA for consideration; however the CMLTA must weigh several factors when proposing penalties to a Hearing Tribunal.
 Such factors include the harm to public, harm to integrity of the profession, the number of previous offences, cooperation of the accused, remedial or rehabilitative options, and any mitigating or extenuating circumstances.

 Is staff expected to drop everything to work around the investigators’ schedules?